Kaixin001

 Kaixin001 (开心网 (Kāixīnwǎng, Happy Net)) is a social networking website launched in March 2008.

 In 2015, Kaixin001 ranks as the 743rd most popular website in China and 7,277 overall according to Alexa Internet.

 On 20 May 2009, Kaixin001 formally sued Qianxiang Group for unfair competition.
 Qianxiang Group runs one of China's popular social networks Renren.
 It purchased the kaixin.com domain and launched a Kaixin001 clone.
 This enables Renren to confuse users and attract some Kaixin001 potential users to the Kaixin.com clone.
 In October 2011, Kaixin001 won a victory.
 The Beijing Second Intermediate People's Court ordered Oak Pacific to cease all use of kaixin.com and pay 400,000 renminbi ($60,000) in damages.
-The other main competition for Kaixin001 is Weibo.com, which is like a hybrid of Twitter and Facebook.
-Weibo.com has 140 million users and is owned by Sina.com.
+The other main competition for Kaixin001 is Weibo.com, a microblogging website with more than 250 million daily users and is owned by Sina.com.

 Applications

-Kaixin001 launched the social games craze in China.
+Kaixin001 was one of the lauchers of the social video games craze in China.